Bernard Dwyer

 In 1995, Dwyer was part of the package that brought Paul Newlove to St. Helens from Bradford Bulls.
-The deal was a good example of an agreement which suited both parties.
-Bradford Bulls acquired three solid St. Helens players as well as a quarter of a million pounds.
-This allowed them to build towards the success they would later enjoy.
-St. Helens in return acquired the world class that was to facilitate their drive to return the glory days back to the club.
+The deal saw Bradford Bulls acquire three St. Helens players as well as a quarter of a million pounds.

 Dwyer played for Bradford Bulls at hooker in their 1996 Challenge Cup Final defeat by St. Helens.

 Dwyer played for Bradford Bulls at in the 1999 Super League Grand Final which was lost to St. Helens.

 Bernard is married to wife Jackie and has two children, the oldest Kelly lives in Sydney, whilst the youngest Connor plays Rugby League for Widnes.